 What Every Home Caregiver Should Know About Hernias

-If you are providing in home care to an elderly loved one or family member, there are a number of important health concerns that you need to be aware of, just in case they ever occur.
-One of the most common, and unfortunately most painful health issues that catches many seniors off guard are hernias.
+If you are providing in-home care to an elderly loved one or family member, there are a number of important health concerns that you need to be aware of, just in case they ever occur.
+One of the most common, and unfortunately most painful health issues that catch many seniors off guard are hernias.

 If you aren’t already familiar with hernias, it is about time that you gain a better understanding of what they are and what they can cause if they aren’t treated properly.
 After all, 1 in 20 people will have a hernia at some point in their lives and they are increasingly common in seniors.
 With this in mind, here is some basic information that every person should know about hernias so they can make sure their loved one isn’t suffering from this condition.